Views 75,606

 Beyerdynamic has been developing and researching audio technology for a good while now, and they have managed to create a technology that relies on a patent named the “Tesla Driver”.
 In a few simple words, the Tesla technology employs sturdy drivers powered by extremely powerful magnets which help music come through with better detail and considerably lower harmonic distortion.
 This technology has been loved by many music enthusiasts from all around the world already, Beyerdynamic’s headphones based on the Tesla technology being well-known for their natural and clear sound.

 I have absolutely no affiliation with Beyerdynamic or the affiliates, I am not receiving any incentive for this review or to sweeten things out.
 This review will be as objective as possible and it reflects my personal experience with Xelento Remote.
 Every opinion expressed is mine and I stand by it, the purpose of this review is to help those interested in Xelento Remote find their next music companion.
 This review includes no paid information and no affiliate links, every link leading to normal pages, the main purpose of including them being to help the reader reach certain spots with ease.
+About me

 First Impression